-- To give moral support to their son/daughter for their participation in athletics.
-(This could include verbal encouragement, and going to games or meets whenever possible, all the while understanding that playing time is not equal.) - To encourage the athlete to attend all practices, games, or meets and not to miss these events other than for illness or circumstances beyond their control. - To furnish transportation to and from school for practices, games, and meets. - To furnish the equipment which the school does not furnish. - To work with the coach in identifying and correcting potential problems. - To provide a physical and help in the identification and rehabilitation of injuries. - To read, sign, and return all necessary forms and permission slips. - To encourage the athlete to maintain passing grades in all subjects and to attend tutorials when necessary or scheduled due to unsatisfactory grade reports.
+- To give moral support to their son/daughter for their participation in athletics. - To encourage the athlete to attend all practices, games, or meets and not to miss these events other than for illness or circumstances beyond their control. - To furnish transportation to and from school for practices, games, and meets. - To furnish the equipment which the school does not furnish. - To work with the coach in identifying and correcting potential problems. - To provide a physical and help in the identification and rehabilitation of injuries. - To read, sign, and return all necessary forms and permission slips. - To encourage the athlete to maintain passing grades in all subjects and to attend tutorials when necessary or scheduled due to unsatisfactory grade reports.